Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Note the difference between title and verbose_name:

-IOW, the title is rather for usage by a site maintainer, while the verbose_name is rather for usage by the application developer.
+IOW, the title is rather for usage by a server administrator, while the verbose_name is rather for usage by the application developer.

 version